Glossary

 Living

-One of the Three Currents; the current of use, wear, modification, inheritance, and the relationship between a device and the hands that live with it.
+One of the Three Currents; the current of use, wear, modification, and inheritance — the bond between a device and the hands that live with it.

-The Living Current is also the locus of surveillance harm: a device whose Living Current flows only outward — to those who do not own it — has been turned against its keeper.
+The Living Current is also where surveillance does its harm.
+A device whose Living Current flows only outward, to people who do not own it, has been turned against its keeper.
 The Privacy of the Keeper commitment defends this current.

 See: Codex §IV.
 See also: Material, Pattern, Privacy of the Keeper, Three Currents.